• Skip to primary navigation

 • The Chairperson – Takes responsibility for managing the executive committee, the affairs of the club, overseeing and guiding all decisions taken by the executive committee and sub-committees;

-• Secretary – Acts as the first point of contact for all club inquiries, represents the club at regular Club/District/BSL meetings, and to take and distribute minutes from meetings;
+• Secretary – Acts as the first point of contact for all club inquiries, can represent the club at regular Club/District/BSL meetings, and take and distribute minutes from meetings.

 • Treasurer – Takes full responsibility for the club’s financial affairs.